robhasacamera/CUIExpandableButton/README.md

 }
 ```

-Additionally, you can hide the icon altogether, or choose to hide the icon only for a specific state.
-When hiding the icon for the collapsed state, it's a good idea to show a title to prevent an empty button in collapsed state, though it is possible for the button to empty.
+Additionally, you can hide the icon altogether.
+When hiding the icon, it's a good idea to show a title to prevent an empty button in collapsed state.
+Though it is possible for the button to empty.

 ```swift
 CUIExpandableButton(